JimJafar/coding-interview-challenge/README.md

 ### The stack

 Please use React and Redux plus your choice of Redux Saga or Thunk.

 Please also write at least one unit test.

+### Delivery

+Please provide your finished app as a repo on GitHub/Bitbucket/Somewhere else.